aldogutierrez/NetworkManagementToolkit/ARP.md

 - If the host we are trying to communicate with is unreachable, we just re-transmit the ARP broadcast
     - If we get no response, we get an incomplete cache (the ARP cache will expire after 3 minutes)

+- There's another thing called `ARP Probe`, this is used when we get a `DHCP OFFER` just to know that the adress we are being offered, is not not currently in use
+    - If we get no response, we can use that `DHCP OFFER`

 # 8. What is a gratuitous ARP?

 - We ARP ourselves, to update everyone else's MAC address.
 That way, everyone that has ARPed and cached our MAC address, updates theirs